 1. The problem of reputation

-The main interest of this tool (we will not hide it) is to see its level of reputation on Gmail.
-And when it is bad, we know thanks to the dashboards what is wrong (bad reputation of the IP and/or the subdomain) and how to remedy it (restriction of targeting and therefore of volumes).
+The main interest of this tool (let's face it) is to see your level of reputation on Gmail.
+And when it's bad, the dashboards tell you what's going wrong (bad reputation of the IP and/or subdomain) and how to remedy the situation (restriction of targeting and therefore volumes).

-Here is an example of the effectiveness of an action plan adapted to Gmail addresses for a revival of the reputation of the IP in a few weeks:
+Here's an example of the effectiveness of an adapted action plan on Gmail addresses to restore the IP's reputation in just a few weeks:

 2. The warm-up phase